YouriLangh/insecure-chat/README.md

 Step 9: (basically same as HTTPS)
 Switch to WSS as we are now operating on HTTPS

+Step 10:
+Add sanitation on all possible inputs on client side.

+- Add channel (name and description)
+- Message

 Next steps:
-Add sanitation on all possible inputs on client side.

-Ensure storage on db and not in local memory add openid
+Ensure storage on db and not in local memory
 Enable certificate verification for HTTPS.
 (NEED TO FIX!!!!)
+Ensure users can only register by comparing with LOWERCASE letters.

-Sanitize on server side for every request.
+Ensure regex's cant be the cause of DoS attacks Sanitize on server side for every request.
 JWT & session management.
-Add rate limiting on server side for logins
-Perhaps helmet for secure headers and CSP !!!!!
-Enforce HTTPS on server side??
-Helmet can do this i think Ensure users can only register by comparing with LOWERCASE letters.
+Perhaps helmet for secure headers and CSP !!!!! ==> Not too sure if i am forcing these things yet Enforce HTTPS on server side??
+Helmet can do this i think

-Ensure regex's cant be the cause of DoS attacks
+add openid